 - requesting an EHC Needs assessment for your child

 - appealing to the Special Educational Needs and Disability Tribunal

-	Please note that we are unable to call people back on the helpline.
-All of our volunteers work from different locations and they do not have access to the answer machine facility to call back.
-If you are unable to get through to the helpline, then it is best to try again - once a caller finishes talking to our adviser the line will be free again.
-We also have 8 advice centres where you can visit for face-to-face advice.
+If you are unable to get through to the helpline, then it is best to try again - once a caller finishes talking to an adviser the line will be free again.
+We also have 10 advice centres where you can visit for face-to-face advice.

 Getting the best from the Helpline

-	We do understand that parents are very stressed when they call and it will be so very much easier to ensure that we give you the best advice possible if we have a concise but complete account of your concerns.
+We do understand that callers may be worried when they call and it will be easier to ensure that the volunteer gives you the best advice possible if they have a concise but complete account of your concerns.
 It also ensures that not only can your case be dealt with well, but that more parents can be helped during the session time available.

 - A copy of the SEN Code of Practice.

 A PDF version of the SEND Code of Practice: 0 to 25 years (from September 2014) can be downloaded from the Department of Education website .